 Another brand name in the world of guitar manufacturers, Schecter is also known for producing guitars suited for small hands.
 One such being the Schecter S-II Custom TCB.

-The flamy maple top and the mahogany body add such a classic look to the guitar.
+The flamy maple top and the mahogany body shape adds a classic look to the guitar.
 The 22 jumbo frets make the the instrument go easy and comfortable on the neck.
 Further, the 3 peice mahogany makes the neck more stable than many other guitars.

 You can get rock, metal and jazz tones from this instrument.